 Exhibitors showcase materials, processes, systems, components, applications and services.
 Here, attendees can obtain a comprehensive overview of the industry and its products—all under one roof.
 You will be glad not to have missed out on the LOPEC experience.

 Printed electronics uses numerous organic and inorganic functional materials that can feature a number of characteristics, including (semi)conductivity, electroluminosity, electrochromism and electrophoresis.
 The value of substrates (adapted to suit a range of applications) is growing, as is the importance of encapsulation materials, which wide the lifespan of applications.

 1.5.
-Encapsulation materials and resins
+Encapsulation materials, resins and adhesives

 1.6.
 Other materials

 The range of possible materials and applications is vast and this diversity is also reflected in the various technologies used to produce them.
 Mass printing processes, both analog and digital, are being applied.
 However, ink-jet printing and coating techniques are also being increasingly used.

 2.2.
 Digital printing